-Scribes and minute-takers: the importance of good auditory (listening and understanding) skills
+Scribes and minute-takers: the importance of good listening skills

 What is a scribe or minute-taker